pulumi/docs/pulumi-hugo/themes/default/content/docs/reference/cli/environment-variables.md

     </dt>
     <dd>
         <p>
             Set this environment variable to use a specified backend instead of the default backend.
-See [State and Backends]({{< relref "/docs/intro/concepts/state" >}}) for details on valid backend URLs.
+See <a href="/docs/intro/concepts/state">State and Backends</a> for details on valid backend URLs.
         </p>
         <pre><code class="text-xs">PULUMI_BACKEND_URL=s3://your-pulumi-state-bucket</code></pre>
     </dd>